Medical Care

 5.2 College Doctor

-All members of the College are required to register with a local General Practitioner (GP) Doctor.
+All College members and residents of Oxford must register with a local General Practitioner (GP) Doctor.
 In the UK your GP is your first point of contact for all non-emergency medical treatments including health and mental health conditions.
 Many problems can be treated by the GP, but if you need specialist care, the GP will refer you to an appropriate NHS Specialist.

 You are strongly encouraged to register with the College Doctors, Dr Leaver and Partners at the Jericho Health Centre on or before arrival.
 If you decide to register with a different local GP you must provide the Academic Office with their contact details (academic-office@reuben.ox.ac.uk), so that the College may call them in the event of an emergency.